maxeema/spectora_interview_code_flutter/README.md

 > flutter run lib/challenge3/main.dart -d macos

 ## Run in Chrome (as a web app)
-You can run and debug the project in the Chrome browser.s
+You can run and debug the project in the Chrome browser.

 > flutter run lib/challenge1/main.dart -d chrome